-- - Mix button: engages "Mix" mode.
+- Mix button: engages "Mix" mode.
 If "Switch Views" is enabled in the Settings, it switches the Reason view to the Mixer.
 Otherwise press "Shift" and then the "Mix" button to switch view to the Mixer.

-- Selects the "Volume" submode
+- 2 Selects the "Volume" submode

-- Changes the Master Volume
+- 3 Changes the Master Volume

-- 4 Change the volume for the respective channel - 5 Each button mutes or solos the corresponding channel depending on whether "mute" or "solo" mode is enabled - The mute button engages "mute" mode, while the solo button engages "solo" mode.
+- 4 Change the volume for the respective channel.
+Press "Shift" while rotating the encoders for finer adjustments - 5 Each button mutes or solos the corresponding channel depending on whether "mute" or "solo" mode is enabled - The mute button engages "mute" mode, while the solo button engages "solo" mode.
 The two modes are exclusive.
 If "Shift" is pressed, the mute and solo buttons act as "clear all mutes" and "clear all solos" buttons respectively. - 7 Change control by 8 channels at a time.
 If "Shift" is pressed, then they change control by 1 channel at a time.